Vain0101/Uniti/README.md

-# Uniti a new blockchain
+# Uniti a new game